Holistic Numerical Methods Institute Committed to Bringing Numerical Methods to the Undergraduate

 Back to Top

 There is no registration needed to use the course material.
-I want to keep it purely open access without any hassles or obstacles such as payment of use, registration, downloading, buying expensive software, etc. But drop me a note to tell me how you are using the resources.
+We are keeping it purely open access without any hassles or obstacles such as payment of use, registration, downloading, buying expensive software, etc. But drop me a note to tell me how you are using the resources.
 However, I am requiring faculty members who use any of the the course material to send me brief info and put link(s) to HNMI on their web site.

 Back to Top